julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 I explored:

   1. Participants:
-      * Lengths of all boats that entered.
+      * Lengths of all boats
-      * Where the boats are from.
+      * Where the boats are from
-      * Top boat brands.
+      * Boat brands

   2. Time:
       * Hook-ups by hour